-In this tutorial, we will detail how to configure and use Google Pay on rooted phones.
+In this tutorial, we will detail how to configure and use Google Pay on rooted phones and custom ROMs.
 Having Google Pay Root means your device can run root apps and mods whilst also be able to execute full functionality of Google Pay such as transactions and payments.
 Out of the box, Google Pay app will detect your phone is rooted and will no longer work but there is a workaround available.
 Follow the procedure ahead to run Google Pay on rooted devices.

 Google Pay has seen great adoption across the various regions it is available in.
 With the service, users only need to carry their phones to pay at outlets and stores.
 Added features include using your watch for Google Pay, integrating multiple accounts / cards and tap-to-pay.
 If you have rooted your device and want to use Google Pay, with our procedure ahead, we will explain how to do exactly that.